 Due to the cost and Spanx always seeming to be sold out when they were most being talked about (N-sale), I never pulled the trigger and bought a pair.
 And then, one day, Aerie came out with their own version:

 To my untrained eye, they looked identical.
 And the price point was much more realistic to my budget at the time.
 I ordered them right away.
 When they arrived, I was giddy when I put them on.
 They were so comfortable!
 The inside fabric was so soft, the outer faux leather finish made me just want to keep touching it.
 I loved them!
 They were a big hit with others as well.
-No sooner were they released that they would sell out too.
-As time passed, Aerie even added a matching sports bra and bike shorts (which I snagged just as quick) and other color offerings like navy and olive.
+No sooner were they released, they would often sell out too.
+As time passed, Aerie even added a matching sports bra and bike shorts (which I snagged just as quick) and offered other color offerings like navy and olive.

 Even though I am very happy with my Aerie crackle leggings, I always wondered how they really matched up to the OG Spanx version.
 And it was hard to find the answer to that online.
 The bloggers and influencers all shared both items but they all wore the Spanx version.
 I wondered if they really tried the Aerie ones or just were sharing their commissioned links to everything.
 It remained a question, floating around in my obsessive brain.
 But this year, I actually bought a pair of the Spanx leggings during the N-sale I got to shop early at!
 I pulled the trigger since they were on sale and I knew that Nordstrom has an amazing return policy.
 I figured I would find them so similar that I would just end up returning them anyway.
 But first, I would document properly my analysis for others!
 So here’s goes:

 From the front, the main difference are the seams.
-The Spanx leggings have flat, seamless design front while the Aerie leggings have a seam that runs from the waistband down to the crotch.
+The Spanx leggings have a flat, seamless design front while the Aerie leggings have a seam that runs from the waistband down to the crotch.
 One may say, the Spanx design is less likely to cause the dreaded CT.

 From the back, there are a couple notable differences.
 The Spanx pair has a dip in the waistband in the back; it does not go straight across.
 Also, the seam on the bottom of the waistband goes straight across.
 On the Aerie pair, it is rather the opposite: the waistband material goes straight across while the seaming has more of a rounded, dipped shape to it.